MeryemAk/dRNASeq/README.md

 ```
 $ docker run -it --workdir $PWD -v /var/run/docker.sock:/var/run/docker.sock -v $HOME:$HOME  nextflow/nextflow /bin/bash
 ```
-3) Now you are in the container and the workflow can be executed.
+3) Now you are in the Nextflow container and the workflow can be executed.
 All the different tools run in different containers.
 These will be pulled automatically (when you don't have them yet locally) when the corresponding process in Nextflow is started.

 ## Usage
 ```